dwreeves/dbt_linreg/README.md

 # Overview

-**dbt_linreg** is an easy way to perform linear regression in SQL (Snowflake, DuckDB, and more) using dbt's Jinja2 templating.
+**dbt_linreg** is an easy way to perform linear regression and ridge regression in SQL (Snowflake, DuckDB, and more) with OLS using dbt's Jinja2 templating.

 Reasons to use **dbt_linreg**:

-- 📈 **Linear regression in pure SQL:** With the power of Jinja2 templating and some behind-the-scenes math tricks, it is possible to implement linear regression in pure SQL.
-Most SQL engines (even OLAP engines) do not have a multiple regression implementation of OLS, so this fills a valuable niche.
+- 📈 **Linear regression in pure SQL:** With the power of Jinja2 templating and some behind-the-scenes math tricks, it is possible to implement multiple and multivariate regression in pure SQL.
+Most SQL engines (even OLAP engines) do not have a multiple regression implementation of OLS, so this fills a valuable niche. **`dbt_linreg` implements true OLS, not an approximation!**
 - 📱 **Simple interface:** Just define a `table=` (which works with `ref()`, `source()`, and CTEs), a y-variable with `endog=`, your x-variables in a list with `exog=...`, and you're all set!
 Note that the API is loosely based on Statsmodels's naming conventions.
 - 🤖 **Support for ridge regression:** Just pass in `alpha=scalar` or `alpha=[scalar1, scalar2, ...]` to regularize your regressions.
 (Note: regressors are not automatically standardized.)
 - 🤸‍ **Flexibility:** Tons of formatting options available to return coefficients the way you want.